oppia/oppiabot/README.md

     sudo apt-get install nodejs
     sudo apt-get install npm
   ```
+  For MacOS, run `sudo brew install node` to install Node.Js and NPM.

 3. Setup probot and other dependencies by running the following command:
   ```bash
     npm install
   ```

 4. The Oppiabot uses environment variables.
 These are configured in the server settings.
 To deploy the bot locally, create a `.env` file and copy the contents of `.env.example` to it.
+You will need to adjust these variables accordingly following the instructions in the subsequent steps.

 5. Go to [smee.io](https://smee.io/) and click **Start a new channel**.
 Set `WEBHOOK_PROXY_URL` in `.env` to the URL that you are redirected to.